Before your Admission

 To ensure that patients and essential visitors are free of COVID-19 , all patients over the age of five (5) and parents accompanying a child (aged 17 years and under) will be required to undertake a Rapid Antigen Test (RAT) at home no more than three (3) hours prior to admission.
 Parents or guardians should perform the RAT on children under the age of 12.

 A RAT can be purchased from your local pharmacy or supermarket and provides results within 15 to 20 minutes.
-All RAT kits have a QR code which links to a video that demonstrates how to take the test.
+Please refer to the instructions on how to perform the RAT and when to read the results provided within the kit.
 To avoid delays with your admission, it is recommended that you purchase a spare RAT in the event the first result is invalid.

-Please bring your negative RAT with you to hospital in a clear ziplock bag.
+Please take a photograph of your negative RAT at the recommended test read time.
+Please also bring your negative RAT with you to hospital in a clear ziplock bag.
 Your RAT result will be verified by a staff member prior to your admission.

 Should you have any further queries, please phone the hospital on (08) 9367 0222.